nmaier/simpleDLNA/Readme.md

  * Image thumbnailer, using .Net System.Drawing
  * Video thumbnailer, using ffmpeg via async pipes and the .Net Process API
 * `sdlna` CLI application - Bringing the various pieces together
+* `SimpleDLNA` GUI application - Alternative to the CLI and with persistent configuration.
+This thing is especially rough, as im not an UX guy.
+* `util` Various low-level utility stuff

 Contributing
 ---